Artanis/git-guide/guide.rst

 out of the repository into the directory structure.
 It may be an old version, or the current version with or without changes.

+Since you have the working directory open, open up the ``README.rst`` file.
+We're going to change it.
+Just write in it.
+Anything is fine, and save the file.
+(To keep git sane, make sure there is exactly one blank line at the end files when you are done editing.)

+Switch back to Git GUI and hit the "Rescan" button.
+You'll see ``README.rst`` now appears in the "Unstaged Changes" pane.
+Select it and a diff (machine-readable list of differences) similar to what you saw in the history appears in the "Modified, not staged" pane.

+Lets get these changes checked in.

+Click the icon next to ``README.rst`` in "Unstaged" and it will jump to "Staged Changes."
+Select it again and the diff is now labeled "Staged for commit."
+Type a descriptive message in the Commit Message text area--"Tutorial commit" will work here--and click "Commit."

+The interface will now revert to the boring blank view.
+No changes.
+Open up history and take a look at your work.
+Now you'll see that ``master`` is your commit, and the remote branch ``origin/master`` is still on it's last commit.

 ..
 The github repository for the class project will be
     https://github.com/Artanis/CSC220-Class-Project (since this is a
     private repository you will not be able to view this until a few